ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

 Whenever possible, radiation therapy is directed only at the affected lymph node areas.
 This helps reduce the risk of damaging healthy tissues.
 Newer radiation therapy techniques may also be available.
 These include:

-Involved-site radiotherapy, which focuses the radiation on the lymph nodes that contain cancer.
+Involved-site radiation therapy, which focuses the radiation on the lymph nodes that contain cancer.

 Controlling breathing during treatment, such as having the patient hold their breath, may enable smaller areas to be effectively treated.